vinuuth/youtube-data-engineering/README.md

 Dataset Used
 The dataset used in this project is sourced from Kaggle, containing statistics on daily popular YouTube videos over several months.
 Each region has a separate file with details such as:

-Video title
+Video title,
 Channel title
-Publication time
+Publication time,
-Tags
+Tags,
-Views
+Views,
-Likes and dislikes
+Likes and dislikes,
-Description
+Description,
-Comment count
+Comment count,
 Category ID (specific to each region)